Palisades Toys

-Palisades Entertainment, LLC, better known as Palisades Toys, was an American manufacturing and distributing toy & collectibles company geared toward the adult collector market.
+Palisades Entertainment, LLC, better known as Palisades Toys, was an American manufacturing and distributing toy and collectibles company geared toward the adult collector market.
 Established in 1994, the company generally worked within the same vein as competitors such as McFarlane Toys and NECA, producing detailed action figures, statues, plushes, and other collectibles of licensed properties up until its bankruptcy in 2006.
 Palisades also developed the brand Factory X which continues under Limited by CAS Inc.